ymcueva/java-on-aks/README.md

 ### Create Azure Container Registry
-If you have not yet setup the development environment, make your own copy of the setup environment variables bash script:
+If you have not yet setup the development environment, make a copy of the setup environment variables bash script:
 ```bash
 cp .scripts/setup-env-variables-azure-template.sh .scripts/setup-env-variables-azure.sh
 ```